Potty Training

 Sample Daily Routine

 This isn't about rigid clock times — it's about building potty visits into your existing daily rhythm.
-Here's what a typical training day looks like.

 Morning